dlt-hub/vibe-hub/tap_documentation/athena_rest_api_source.md

 # REST API Configuration for dlt

-This guide provides a comprehensive configuration for integrating a REST API source into a dlt data pipeline.
+This document provides a comprehensive guide for configuring a dlt data pipeline to integrate with a REST API source.
 The configuration includes client setup, endpoint details, pagination, incremental data loading, endpoint dependencies, and API behavior considerations.

 ## 1. Client Configuration